OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Fabulous Fungal Metaphors.md

 # Fabulous Fungal Metaphors
 (draft)
-Fungi offer rich, evocative, funny metaphors about symbiosis and collaboration in nature, which fit our mission at Open Global Mind to create a shared, interconnected memory for humans in multiple ways These facts as metaphors include:
+Fungi offer rich, evocative, funny metaphors about symbiosis and collaboration in nature, which fit our mission at Open Global Mind to create a shared, interconnected memory for humans in multiple ways.

+These facts as metaphors include:

 - [[Hyphae Connect]], so [[Mycelia Are Nature's Internet]]
 - [[Mycelia Externalize Their Digestion]]